elissa-alarmani/elissa-alarmani/README.md

 - 👋 Hi, I’m @elissa-alarmani
 - 👀 I’m interested in creating new personal projects
-- 🌱 I’m currently learning MERN stack
-- 📫 How to reach me email elissa1327@gmail.com
+- 📫 How to reach me email alarmani.e@northeastern.edu

 <!---
 elissa-alarmani/elissa-alarmani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.